RemyMach/dns-focus/Readme.md

 ```

 #### env-variables
-**Description :** DOCKER_APP_COMMAND is useful only to start the program in the docker env, this command will be used to start your container
+**Description :** DOCKER_APP_COMMAND is useful only to start the program in the docker env, this command will be used to start your golang application

+**example :**  DOCKER_APP_COMMAND="./main focus --proxy" start your dns server in docker in focus mode

 ## Licence